fatton139/Nikku/README.md

 ## Licence

 This project is lienced under the MIT Licence.
-See [LICENCE](LICENCE) for details.
+See [LICENSE](LICENSE) for details.